OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Hooking Java Methods with Xposed

-[Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer) is a "framework for modules that can change the behavior of the system and apps without touching any APKs."
-Technically, it is an extended version of Zygote that exports APIs for running Java code when a new process is started.
-Running Java code in the context of the newly instantiated app makes it possible to resolve, hook, and override Java methods belonging to the app.
-Xposed uses [reflection](https://docs.oracle.com/javase/tutorial/reflect/ "Reflection Tutorial") to examine and modify the running app.
-Changes are applied in memory and persist only during the process' run times—no patches to the application files are made.

-To use Xposed, you need to first install the Xposed framework on a rooted device.
-Deploy modifications deployed in the form of separate apps ("modules"), which can be toggled on and off in the Xposed GUI.

-##### Example: Bypassing Root Detection with XPosed

 Let's assume you're testing an app that's stubbornly quitting on your rooted device.
 You decompile the app and find the following highly suspect method:

 ```java